Bladder Sling Lawsuits

 Pelvic Mesh Ordered Off the Market

-On April 16, 2019, the FDA ordered the manufacturers of certain pelvic synthetic surgical mesh products to stop selling and distributing their products in the United States.
+On April 16, 2019, the FDA ordered the manufacturers of certain pelvic synthetic surgical mesh products to stop selling their products in the United States.
 Additional information for patients and health care providers about the use of surgical mesh for transvaginal pelvic organ prolapse is provided in the links.
 Types of pelvic mesh products implanted and may still be on the market include:

 - Prolift